Aryan12Nt/car-rental-booking-flutter/README.md

 What this is

-A minimal multi-screen Flutter MVP for a Car Rental Booking app.
+A multi-screen Flutter MVP for a Car Rental Booking app.
 Features:

 - Login (simple, stored in SharedPreferences)